k4n3d4-sh0t4r0/Kanduril/README.md

 My configuration for anduril 2 firmware on my D4K single channel

 It may not work properly on other flashlights as it's based and work on the model n°0273.
-I'm describing everything I changed and where I changed it in each drop-down list if you want to do the same as my confiuration.
+I'm describing everything I changed and where I changed it in each drop-down list if you want to do the same as my configuration.

 ## Changes